nehasahu486/PhosMag/README.md

 # PhosMag

-PhosMag (**Phos**phoproteomics in _**Mag**naporthe_) is a test app running via R Shinylive environment.
+PhosMag (**Phos**phoproteomics in _**Mag**naporthe_) is a part of MagnaGenes v.2.0.
+We are running this as a test app via the R ShinyLive environment.
 It allows visualization and download of quantitative phosphopeptide abundance data generated during early appressorium development in *Magnaporthe oryzae*.

 ---